minhtran241/hellostartup/README.md

 ***Problem***

 To Increase Transparency and Prevent Fraudulent Activities that arise around the world of StartUps and Platforms that have till now been developed around it such as [Kickstarter](https://www.kickstarter.com).
 Although stringent measures such as symmetric encryption are in place to make e-payment safe and secure, it is still vulnerable to hacking.
 Enterprises with in-house e-payment systems must incur additional costs in procuring, installing and maintaining sophisticated payment-security technologies.
-There is no guarantee that people who post projects on [Kickstarter](https://www.kickstarter.com) will deliver on their projects, use the money to implement their projects, or that the completed projects will meet backers' expectations.
-A mockup of [Kickstarter](https://www.kickstarter.com) built using smart contracts written in **Solidity**.
+There is no guarantee that people who post projects on [Kickstarter](https://www.kickstarter.com) will deliver on their projects, use the money to implement their projects, or that the completed projects will meet backers' expectations. ***HelloStartUp*** is a mockup of [Kickstarter](https://www.kickstarter.com) built using smart contracts written in **Solidity**.

 ***Solution***